Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 The downside of having a divided tank is that there will always be a risk of one fish getting loose.
 This is why fool-proofing the divider is so important.

-- Suction Cups (a few bucks for a pack of four—may need two packs)
+- Suction Cups (a few bucks for a pack of four—you may need two packs)

 - Two Feet of Fishing Line (surely you know someone who fishes)

-- Poster Boarders (long black plastic things you clip around the edges of a poster individually, near poster section at Walmart, few bucks)
+- Poster Boarders (long black plastic things you clip around the edges of a poster individually, near the poster section at Walmart for few bucks)

 I highly recommend you put this together in a dry, barren tank.
 It would be no fun trying to create this with water abstracting your view.

 There are several ways to make this tank divider.
 One way is to make a one-sheet divider like the ones they sell in stores.
 However, I think the more space you put between the fish, the better.
 So I will go over what I did for my tank, making a double-sheet betta divider.